baseball party ideas

 - Depending on the size of your table, you could also use this

-- Alternatively, if you don't want to use team tableware there are also plenty of generic baseball themed plates, cups and napkins available including this cute 'Lil Slugger' range for 1st birthdays (below right).
+- Alternatively, if you don't want to use team tableware there are also plenty of generic baseball themed plates, cups and napkins.
+I particularly like these vintage style plates and napkins below.
+(See supplier 1 or 3).

 - If you'd prefer a floral arrangement as a centerpiece there are various